 Over water there are obviously no reporting points so common landmarks are used as a reference and report a distance from them, ie 2 NM S/E of airfield.
 You can also combine two points to make a landline: Mt Fyffe over Sharks Tooth 5 NM.
 Some points to be familiar with are:

-When local aircraft locate a whale they will descent to 500 ft together or 1000 ft if there are already three vessels/aircraft operating the whale.
+When local commercial aircraft locate a whale they will descent to 500 ft or remain at 1000 ft if there are already three vessels/aircraft operating the whale.
 It is asked that outside aircraft maintain 500 ft vertical separation from these commercial operators.
 As mentioned above you will notice local aircraft operating at the same height and sometimes in opposite orbits, these pilots are very experienced and fully versed with flying in close proximity to one another.
 Please maintain 500 ft vertical separation (above) from these aircraft!

 Wearing a life jacket and any survival equipment is highly recommendable and it is advisable to carry a life raft especially beyond 10 NM.
 It is extremely open water of the coast and water temperatures rarely get above 13°C.